Health and Medical Insurance Differences: HMO, PPO, POS, EPO

 HMO, PPO, POS, and EPO - What Are the Differences?

-With so many letters to keep track of, it is no wonder you might get confused about what the differences are between HMO, PPO, POS and EPO health care plans.
+With so many letters to keep track of, it is no wonderthe differences are between HMO, PPO, POS and EPO health care plans are confusing.
+HMO, PPO, POS and EPO's are managed healthcare plans.

 This is why there are different options, your choice of health insurance plan type will make a difference in the cost and being familiar with the options may help you find affordable health insurance.

-We are going to review everything about managed care for you here as well as outline the key points for each of the HMO, PPO, POS and EPO health insurance plans so you can understand the differences and how the different managed care plans work.
+We are going to review everything about managed care for you, as well as outline the key points for each of the HMO, PPO, POS and EPO health insurance plans so you can understand the differences and how the different managed care plans work.

 What Is a Managed Health Care Plan?